SamChou19815/github-query/README.md

 ## Architecture Overview

-The project is written in pure TypeScript and built by Yarn using its workspace feature.
+The project is written in pure TypeScript and built by Yarn.

-- `core/` contains type definitions and pure object processor functions.
-This is the foundation for all packages below.
+- `src/core/` contains type definitions and pure object processor functions.
+This is the foundation for all other modules below.
-- `backend/` contains the code to fetch data from GitHub GraphQL API, storing and fetching them into Firestore.
+- `src/backend/` contains the code to fetch data from GitHub GraphQL API, storing and fetching them into Firestore.
 This is the foundation for CLI and Firebase Functions.
 It also contains a simple CLI tool that allows you to fetch and store all or part of the GitHub repository history and store them to the database. `./github-query-cli` at the root is its simple bash script wrapper.
-- `functions/` contains some Firebase functions that maintains the database on the backend.
+- `src/functions/` contains some Firebase functions that maintains the database on the backend.
   Currently, it can fetch data periodically and serve all recent data to the client.
-- `frontend/` contains all the frontend code that displays and computes metrics for users.
+- `src/frontend/` contains all the frontend code that displays and computes metrics for users.
-- `scripts/` contains all scripts to aid development and deployments.

 ## FAQ